Rear-engine, rear-wheel-drive layout: Overview

 In off-road and low-traction situations, the RR layout has some advantages compared to other 2WD layouts.
-The weight is biased towards the driven wheels- as with FF vehicles.
+The weight is biased towards the driven wheelsas with FF vehicles.
 This both improves drive-wheel traction and reduces the tendency for the undriven wheels to dig in.
-In addition, the driving and steering requirements are split between front and rear- as with FR vehicles- making it less likely for either to lose traction.
-Many dune buggies successfully use a Volkswagen beetle as the donor car for this reason.
+In addition, the driving and steering requirements are split between front and rearas with FR vehiclesmaking it less likely for either to lose traction.
+Many dune buggies successfully use a Volkswagen Beetle as the donor car for this reason.
 The relative simplicity and light weight compared to 4WD can therefore sometimes outweigh the disadvantage of only having two driven wheels.

 Where RR differs from MR is in that the engine is located outside the wheelbase.
-The major advantage of MR - low moment of inertia - is negated somewhat (though still lower than FR), and there is more room for passengers and cargo (though usually less than FR).
+The major advantage of MRlow moment of inertiais negated somewhat (though still lower than FR), and there is more room for passengers and cargo (though usually less than FR).
 Furthermore, because both axles are on the same side of the engine, it is technically more straightforward to drive all four wheels, than in a mid-engined configuration (though there have been more high-performance cars with the M4 layout than with R4).
 Finally, a rear-mounted engine has empty air (often at a lower pressure) behind it when moving, allowing more efficient cooling for air-cooled vehicles (more of which have been RR than liquid-cooled, such as the Volkswagen Beetle, and one of the few production air-cooled turbocharged cars, the Porsche 930).

 For liquid-cooled vehicles, however, this layout presents a disadvantage, since it requires either increased coolant piping from a front-mounted radiator (meaning more weight and complexity), or relocating the radiator(s) to the sides or rear, and adding air ducting to compensate for the lower airflow at the rear of the car.

 Due to the handling difficulty, the need for more space efficiency, and the near ubiquitous use of liquid-cooled engines in modern cars, most manufacturers have abandoned the RR layout.
 The major exception is Porsche, who has developed the 911 for over 40 years and has taken advantage of the benefits of RR while mitigating its drawbacks to acceptable levels, lately with the help of electronic aids.